-- The CPU does the computation $\times 4096 + 3 = 20483$ and finds that virtual addrss 8195 is virtual page number 2, offset 3. - Since we are dealing with virtual page 2, the CPU will go to get the entry for that virtual page in the page table, as follows.
+- The CPU does the computation in Equation (11.1), and finds that the requested address is in virtual page 2, offset 3. - Since we are dealing with virtual page 2, the CPU will need to go to get the entry for that virtual page in the page table, as follows.
 Suppose the contents of the PTR is 5000.
 Then since each entry is 4 bytes long, the table entry of interest here, i.e. the entry for virtual page 2, is at location